jupyter-book/jupyter-book/docs/advanced/advanced.md

   config:
     master_doc: 'introduction'
 ```

 In this way you can still do a Sphinx `make html` to create html documentation using Shinx only.
 And you have the ability to create jupyter-book documentation with another index.html file.
+In case of trouble, make sure the default `index.rst` or `index.md` (the file that is mandatory for Sphinx html) is not present in your source directory.
+Rename it.
+A dirty trick is to replace the index.html by the file you want to function as index.html, so the file first listed in  `_toc.yml`.
+Note that ToC changes sometimes require a `jb clean`.